PranjaySaini/QCG-Open-Project/README.md

 The Oracle and the Diffusion Operator are iterated over.
 The function finally returns the probability array.

-The user is given the option to draw the circuit of the factorization funtion.
+The user is given the option to draw the circuit of the factorization function.
 The option exists primarily to save time if the user is not interested in the circuit.
 Also, if the cicuit is too large, Jupyter may simply refuse to draw it.
 The number of iterations used for drawing the circuit is limited to 1 for the same reason as given above.
 For N = 35, 115 and 893, the circuit image is very large, but it can be zoomed into if one wants to verify.